-Typically, students are assigned to one clinical site for the initial two semesters (Clinical Education I-II), a second site for the Summer Practicum in Semester three, and a third site for the final two semesters (Clinical Education IV-V).
-Throughout the program, students may opt for rotations at pediatric and surgical hospitals.
+Typically, students are assigned to one clinical site for the initial two semesters (Clinical Education I - II), a second site for the Summer Practicum in Semester three, and a third site for the final two semesters (Clinical Education IV-V).
+Throughout the program, students will rotate through surgical hospitals.
 It's important to note that due to program capacity, requests for specific hospitals cannot be guaranteed.
 Clinical assignments are primarily determined based on the student's clinical needs, the radiology department's workload and variety of exams, and the number of students requested by the clinical site.
-However, the coordinator will make an effort to consider driving distances when assigning clinical sites.